mbntr/PYPrime-2.x/README.md

     clang -O3 -I /usr/include/python3.7 PYPrime.c -lpython3.7m -o PYPrime

-I would also suggest installing numpy, as it will lead to more accurate results

 *Keep in mind that you can't use this version directly on Linux since uses Query Performance Counter from Kernel32.dll, which is only available on Windows, you can replace those lines of code with time.perf_counter()